yogi1967/MoneydancePythonScripts/index.md

   - extract_all_attachments.py: extract all your attachments out of Moneydance to a folder of your choice
   - orphan_attachments.py: scans your attachments and detects if any are orphaned (and other related errors)
   - demo_account_currency_rates.py: demo script for beginner coders with some simple Moneydance API calls etc
+  - demo_calling_import_functions.py: demo script to show how to call deep API importFile() method and bypass UI popups (for headless running)

 ### Source Code sites
 <a href="https://github.com/yogi1967/MoneydancePythonScripts">**Author's code site**: https://github.com/yogi1967/MoneydancePythonScripts
 <BR><BR>